-Maximum reservation life time (in seconds, O for infinite time) The reservation mechanism makes it possible to prevent certain behavior-modifying requests from being run at the same time.
-It is based on a reservation ID that the server randomly defines and returns in the Umas takePlcReservation response, then uses in the 'Reservation ID' field of commands that the client sends as part of this reservation.
+Maximum reservation life time (in seconds, O for infinite time) server randomly defines and returns in the Umas takePlcReservation response, then uses in the 'Reservation ID' field of commands that the client sends as part of this reservation.
 Whenever a client reserves a server, reservation requests from other clients will be rejected.
 Depending on the specifications of the protocol, any unused reservations will be disabled after 50 seconds.
 Once it has been allocated, a reservation can be used by UMAS requests originating from different TCP connections.
 Furthermore, the reservation remains valid even after a TCP connection that had been using is shut down, up until its expiration (50 seconds).
 The value specified in this field therefore makes it possible to shorten the 50-second lifetime set by specifications.